HariSekhon/Knowledge-Base/travel-consulting.md

 Be warned.

 ### Sweden

+Ferry from Tallinn in Estonia to Sweden and then another ferry down to Gdanks, Poland, is a way out if your license gets suspended for speeding in Latvia.

 Police pulled me over coming off the ferry from Tallinn, Estonia, and did a very invasive search of my car and all luggage, they opened everything, down to my toiletries and car bonnet.